29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A Kitchen Thing Worth Leaving Out

 Is your giftee’s kitchen getting a little ... crammed?
 Whether they’re a gadget-happy home chef or they use their oven to store footwear, the person on your list might be short on storage space in an already-not-huge cooking zone.
 Lucky for them (and for you, gift-giver), food-prep essentials have never been more stylish.
-Whether it’s a color-blocked baking sheet, or the unstoppable Always Pan or Perfect Pot, these are the pieces your loved one may not have the space for — and they’ll thank you for it.
+Whether it’s a dreamy pistachio-green coffee machine, the perfect crockpot, or a full 16-piece set of ruby red cookware, these are the pieces your loved one may not have the space for — and they’ll thank you for it.

 A Better Bathroom Experience

 As unglamorous as it might be, we all have to use the bathroom — and while we may not give a lot of thought to our business, the act of going doesn’t have to be a drab one.
-There’s nothing like a heavenly hand soap or look-at-me hand towels to elevate and enliven a functional, no-frills room, or a high-tech, high-design add-on that will leave your nether-regions squeaky-clean.
+There’s nothing like heavenly hand soap and look-at-me towels to elevate and enliven a functional, no-frills room.

 A Video Worth A Thousand Replays